 2. How to adopt a pet

 If you’ve never adopted a pet before, you may be wondering, how does the process work?
 How long does it take?
 How much does it cost?
-The information below will help give you an overview of how it works to adopt a pet from Shelters and Rescues, or Rehome: Cared for by Private Owner pet listings.
-Each is different, and it helps to understand what to expect, so you can have a better overall pet adoption experience.
+The information below will help give you an overview of how it works to adopt a pet from Shelters, Rescues, or Rehome: Cared for by Private Owner pet listings.
+Each is different.
+It helps to understand what to expect, so you can have a better overall pet adoption experience.

 Adopting from a Shelter